 Types of Insulin for Diabetes Treatment

-Follow your health care provider's guidelines on when to take your insulin for your diabetes.
-The time span between your insulin shot and meals may vary depending on the type of insulin you are taking.
+Follow your doctor's guidelines on when to take your insulin.
+The time span between your shot and meals may vary depending on the type you use.

-In general, however, you should coordinate your insulin injection with when you want to eat.
-From the chart above, the "onset" column provides useful information.
-Again, the "onset" refers to when the insulin will begin to work in your body.
-You want the insulin to begin working in your body at the same time your food is being absorbed.
-This timing will help avoid low blood sugar levels.
+In general, though, you should coordinate your injection with a meal.
+From the chart on page 1, the "onset" column shows when the insulin will begin to work in your body.
+You want that to happen at the same time you're absorbing food.
+Good timing will help you avoid low blood sugar levels.

-- Pre-mixed insulins.
-Depending on the product used, premixed solutions should be taken 10 minutes or 30 to 45 minutes before mealtime.
+- Pre-mixed insulins: Depending on the product, between 10 minutes or 30 to 45 minutes before mealtime

 Exceptions to Insulin Dosing and Timing

-Finally, the rapid-acting products can also be taken immediately after a meal (rather than 15 minutes before mealtime).
-Some products can also be administered at bedtime.
+Rapid-acting products can also be taken right after you eat, rather than 15 minutes before mealtime.
+You can take some of them at bedtime.

-For more information about when to take insulin, read the "dosing and administration" section of the insulin product package insert that came with your insulin product or contact your doctor.
+For more information about when to take insulin, read the "dosing and administration" section of the insulin product package insert that came with your insulin product, or talk with your doctor.